libresh/ihavesomethingtohi.de/somethingtohide.md

 ### Simple argument

-Would you allow a company entering your home, and look everywhere?
+Would you allow a stranger to enter your home, and look around?

 ### Targeted argument:
+- someone check your trash
+- Give me your credit card number here
 - Just remove the curtains of your windows
-- Please upload a naked picturefrom you here:
+- Please upload a personal picture from you here
-- Give me your credit card number here
-- Do you have sexual habits that are not accepted by your culture
+- Would you reveal your sexual behavior to your employer
-- Let's remove rights for private vote
-- Let's remove rights for private conversation between doctor and patient
-- Let's remove rights for private conversation between advocate and client
+- Would you reveal how you vote to your inlaws
+- Would you reveal conversations with your lawyer/doctor/therapist to your ..
-- Let's remove rights for private conversation between Journalist and sources
+- Would you remove confidentiality between Journalist and sources

 - More storrytelling argument / concrete examples / people fighting for your rights
+ - blog about concerns conversation doctor
+ - lawyer concerns
- - homesexuality in Ouganda
+ - homesexuality in Uganda
  - opponents in Lybia
  - Martin Luther king / Gandi / Nelson Mandela argument
  - Environment activists